TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/AccessControl/AccessControlOptions/Index.rst

 A user must be "admin" *or* the owner of a page in order to edit its permissions.

-When a user creates new pages in TYPO3 CMS they will by default get the creating user as owner.
+When a user creates new pages in `TYPO3 CMS`:pn: they will by default get the creating user as owner.
 The owner group will be set to the *first listed user group* configured for the users record (if any).
 These defaults can be changed through :ref:`page TSconfig <t3tsconfig:pagetcemain-permissions-user-group>`.